12Ivan03/printf_42/README.md

 ## Overview

-`ft_printf` replicates the behavior of the standard `printf` function from the C library, handling formatted output using variadic arguments.
-This project was developed **without using any standard library formatting functions, focusing instead on low_level string manipulation, format parsing, and output via system calls.
+`ft_printf` replicates the behaviour of the standard `printf` function from the C library, handling formatted output using variadic arguments.
+This project was developed **without using any standard library formatting functions, focusing instead on low-level string manipulation, format parsing, and output via system calls.

-The goal was to create a minial and functional version of the `printf` that replicates the core behaviour of the original function.
+The goal was to create a minimal and functional version of the `printf` that replicates the core behaviour of the original function.

 Key aspects of the implementation include: